-This tells you the percent of residents who sustained a major fall.
-Falls leading to severe injuries are considered by many experts to be an indicator of the quality of nursing care .
+This indicates the percentage of residents that suffered from a major fall.
+Falls leading to serious injury are considered by many experts to be an indicator of the quality of nursing care .
 Falls leading to injury are often the result of lower levels of patient supervision.

 Minimizes Urinary Tract Infections

 In Coon Memorial Home, 1.51% of Patients had UTIs

 This indicates the percentage of residents who have had a urinary tract infection.
 Urinary tract infections are considered to be a barometer of nursing care at a nursing home.
 UTI's are routinely associated with lower quality nursing care.
 However, this metric can be skewed for certain facilities due to different reporting standards for urinary tract infections.